carrickhines/fedora-personal-postinstall/README.md

 # fedora-personal-postinstall

-fedora-personal-postinstall is ansible post install playbook I wrote to standardize local builds for fedora 28.
+fedora-personal-postinstall is a ansible post install playbook I wrote to standardize local builds for fedora 28.

 ## Requirements
 ansible 2.7.5+